 - Poor Infrastructure: As we know that there is inadequate infrastructure, i.e. no roads, buildings, transportation, electricity, network connectivity and water supply, restricts the companies to penetrate these markets.

 - Channel Management: The planning of marketing channel and supply chain management needs a lot of research and expertise since it helps the company to capture the potential rural markets.

-- Inappropriate Media Reach: Though rural people are gradually adopting new means of entertainment and knowledge such as television, still there are many houses in the remote areas which are not updated with the media sources which hamper the companies’ communication with the villagers.
+- Inappropriate Media Reach: Rural people are gradually adopting new means of entertainment and knowledge such as television.
+Still, there are many houses in the remote areas which are not updated with the media sources.
+Thus, hampering the companies’ communication with the villagers.

 The most extensively adopted strategy is personal selling and retailing of the goods and services.
 Such practices develop trust among rural consumers who are usually conservative and resistant for trying new products.